isalga/frontend-exercise/README.md

 - You *MAY* comment your code wherever you feel necessary X- You *SHOULD* use webpack
 - You *MAY* design something nice, but you *COULD* also copy your designs from our [website](https://www.hellofresh.com/recipes/)
-- You *SHOULD NOT* use jQuery, Twitter's Bootstrap or any other CSS framework X- You *SHOULD* use a CSS preprocessor or postprocessor, when you use CSS
+X- You *SHOULD NOT* use jQuery, Twitter's Bootstrap or any other CSS framework X- You *SHOULD* use a CSS preprocessor or postprocessor, when you use CSS
 - You *COULD* use CSS-in-JS
-- You *SHOULD* use some kind of server to serve your code, something like [http-server](https://github.com/indexzero/http-server) would do
+X- You *SHOULD* use some kind of server to serve your code, something like [http-server](https://github.com/indexzero/http-server) would do
-- You *SHOULD NOT* commit any external libraries and files into PR
+X- You *SHOULD NOT* commit any external libraries and files into PR

 Exercise
 --------